Asia Television: Debt resolved

-Following ATV's formal cessation of free-to-air television broadcasting, ATV Investor Secretary Rong Rongbin pledged shares of Star Platinum Corporation—which held 99 percent of ATV's equity—as collateral to secure a loan of HK$300 million from Xiesheng Xiefeng in an attempt to rescue the broadcaster.
-However, the loan was not repaid on time, and in July 2016 Xiesheng Xiefeng acquired full ownership of Star Platinum.
-Reports also indicated that approximately HK$35 million in outstanding wages owed to 640 former employees, along with HK$18 million from the Insolvency Fund, were subsequently settled after the company had obtained its majority stake.
+After ATV formally ceased free TV broadcasting, ATV Investor Secretary Rong Rongbin pledged shares of Star Platinum Corporation, which holds 99% of its shares, to borrow HK$300 million from Xiesheng Xiefeng to save ATV but did not repay on time; therefore, in July 2016, it acquired the full equity of Star Platinum.
+It was also reported that about HK$35 million in unpaid wages of 640 former employees and HK$18 million from the Insolvency Fund were also paid after the company had acquired its majority stake.

-2017–present: ventures after the loss of licence
+2017–present: Ventures after loss of licence

 In December 2017, ATV announced that the company would continue business with its new mobile app and OTT services, delivering programmes and shows through the internet instead of terrestrial broadcasting.
-They also announced their new series for the show Baak Maan Fu Yung (local version of Who Wants to Be a Millionaire?), which is hosted by former general manager of TVB, Stephan Chan.
+The company also announced a new series of Baak Maan Fu Yung (the local version of Who Wants to Be a Millionaire?), which is hosted by former general manager of TVB, Stephan Chan.
 The app also includes previous ATV original dramas and documentaries.
 The OTT service is operated by ATV's subsidiary, Asia Television Digital Media Limited.

-In June 2018, ATV announced the reboot of the Miss Asia Pageant since the hiatus in 2015.
+In June 2018, ATV announced the reboot of the Miss Asia Pageant after the hiatus in 2015.
 Partnered with South Korean company CJ E&M, the pageant was described as "ATV's biggest investment of the year".

 In 2020, ATV partnered with UK production company Phoenix Waters Productions to relaunch their drama department and develop a slate of films, series, and variety shows spearheaded by PWP CEO Bizhan Tong.
-This would start with international thriller Lockdown (2021), to be filmed around the world during the 2020 pandemic and feature a global cast including John Savage, Xander Berkeley, and Anita Chui.
-In 2021, AMM Global Media was formed with Tong as executive director, acquiring all 19 of Tong's creative projects, including Lockdown to focus entirely on creative entertainment with international appeal.
+This would start with the international thriller Lockdown (2021), to be filmed around the world during the 2020 pandemic and feature a global cast including John Savage, Xander Berkeley, and Anita Chui.
+In 2021, AMM Global Media was formed with Tong as executive director, acquiring all 19 of Tong's creative projects, including Lockdown, to focus entirely on creative entertainment with international appeal.

-On 7 September 2022, the High Court ordered Asia Television Digital Media be liquidated.
+On 7 September 2022, the High Court ordered Asia Television Digital Media to be liquidated.
 ATV issued a statement stating that only Asia Television Digital Media would be liquidated and that Asia Television Holdings and its subsidiary Asia Momentum Media would continue providing content.

 Location

 On 21 July 2007, ATV left its long-time home at 81 Broadcast Drive in Kowloon Tong and moved into a new facility in Tai Po.
-The original home was demolished in 2008–2009 and is now a residential development, called Meridian Hill.
+The original home was demolished in 2008–2009 and is now a residential development called Meridian Hill.

-The Tai Po production facilities cover 550000 sqft and are three times larger than the old facilities on Broadcast Drive.
+The Tai Po production facilities cover 550000 sqft and are approximately three times larger than the former facilities on Broadcast Drive.
 The Tai Po facilities have four news studios, eight variety show and drama studios, and a range of digital broadcasting facilities.
 The largest studio covers 20000 sqft.

 The new headquarters is the former site of Lee Kum Kee's Hong Kong headquarters and factory operations.